 Thomas Hay Marshall and his father-in-law Thomas Anderson, who owned the previous Blackfriars lands, were responsible for the construction of much of Georgian Perth.
-The building of Atholl Crescent and Street, Marshall Place and the first steps towards the construction of Tay Street.
+The construction included the building of Atholl Crescent and Street, Marshall Place and the first steps in the development of Tay Street.

-Rose Terrace was built on land donated by Hay Marshall and the Old Academy at its centre was built by private subscription.
+Rose Terrace was built on land donated by Hay Marshall.
+The Old Academy at its centre was built with funds raised by private subscription.

 Thomas Hay Marshall was Lord Provost in 1800 to 1802 and again from 1804 to 1806.
-During this time, he was able to upgrade the status of Provost to Lord Provost to reflect the ancient importance of the city.
+During this time, he was able to upgrade the status of Provost to Lord Provost reflecting the ancient importance of the city.

 Thomas Hay Marshall also wrote a heavy tome on the history of Perth which I have used extensively in this exercise.

-Following his tenure at Perth Academy he moved to St Andrews University where he was created Professor of Natural and Experimental Philosophy.
+Following his tenure at Perth Academy he moved to St Andrews University when appointed Professor of Natural and Experimental Philosophy.

 He died in St Andrews in 1846.
 His grave in Greyfriars Churchyard is marked by an obelisk

 The building housed steam driven pumps which drew water through suction pipes from filter beds on Moncrieffe Island.
 The storage tank within the actual building could hold 146,00 gallons which was sufficient for Perth until the 1960s.
 The building was declared redundant in 1965.
-The rotunda opened as a tourist office in following a campaign lead by Perth Civic Trust and was later converted to Fergusson Art Gallery in 1961
+The rotunda opened as a tourist office, following a campaign led by Perth Civic Trust.
+It was later converted to the Fergusson Art Gallery in 1961.

 The gold inscription above the door reads “Aquam igne et aqua haurio” which translates as “I draw water by fire and water” meaning steam.
 (Canmore 28358)